-In 2014, upon hearing the news of my remission, I initiated a social media group called Florida Health Connection (now renamed Fight For Zero Brevard).
-This platform aimed to gather information about disease diagnoses in Brevard County, Florida, my hometown.
-As I connected with others privately, I discovered that many individuals were dealing with cancer, tumors, or autoimmune diseases.
-Interacting with patients, survivors, and their families led me to realize that my life's purpose had drastically shifted.
-I felt an inexplicable urge to seek answers persistently.
+In 2014, after receiving the uplifting news of my remission, I took the initiative to create a social media group known as Florida Health Connection, which has since been rebranded as Fight For Zero.
+This platform was designed to collect and share information regarding various disease diagnoses within Brevard County, my beloved hometown.
+As I began to connect with others on a more personal level, I uncovered a community of individuals grappling with cancer, tumors, and autoimmune disorders.
+Engaging with patients, survivors, and their families opened my eyes to a profound realization: my life's mission had significantly transformed.
+I felt a deep, compelling drive to pursue answers relentlessly.

 Here is a brief illustration of some names from the list between 2013 and 2014: